kpuduls/Projects/README.md

 <!-- LICENSE -->
 ## License

-Cite the above mentioned matlab adaptations as well as this project with this repo URL
+Cite the above mentioned matlab adaptations as well as this project with this repo URL.

 <p align="right">(<a href="#top">back to top</a>)</p>